George E. Hill Center

 - Group Counseling

 - Psychological Assessment

 - Outreach and Consultation

-The Counselor Education Program Coordinator, Dr. Mona Robinson, serves as the Director of the George E. Hill Center, and oversees a team of doctoral graduate assistants who make up the core staff of the Center.
-The Director supports the graduate assistants, supervisors, and counselor trainees in the clinical practice of counseling.
-The Director is responsible for the coordination of all activities in the Center.
+The Interim Director and graduate assistants make up the core staff of the Center.
+The Interim Director is responsible for the coordination of all activities in the Center.
 Graduate assistants provide support for a variety of clinical, administrative, and research-related tasks and manage scheduling and other clerical activities.

 For more information, please contact: